logoPostPlanify

 How often does Facebook pay creators?

-Facebook processes Content Monetization payments monthly, typically around the 21st of each month for the previous month's earnings.
+Facebook processes Content Monetization payments monthly, typically between the 18th and 21st of each month for the previous month's earnings.
 You need to reach a minimum payout threshold of $100 before a payment is issued.
 If your earnings are below $100 in a given month, the balance carries over until the threshold is met.
+Payments are sent via direct deposit or PayPal, depending on your configured payout method.

 Should I focus on Facebook Reels or TikTok for monetization?